eudaimyst/turn-based-pattern-toy-models/docs/toy-descriptions.md

 - a numerical signal recurring across steps
 - weighted influence acting on that signal
 - surface-level pattern tendencies in turn-based processes

+# For academic readers

+This toy corresponds to a convex combination update rule, structurally similar to a weighted moving average or an AR(1) process with an exogenous constant.
+Academically, it can be connected to analyses of influence weighting, explicit vs. implicit feedback incorporation, and stepwise assimilation models in communication studies.
+It is particularly clean as an illustration of how recurrence coefficients shape long-term tendencies.

+No further claims are implied.

 # What this toy does *not* represent
 This toy does not represent: